oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/6-feed.md

 4. Under **Compartment**, select a suitable compartment for the new storage bucket.

-**Note**: If you are using an Oracle Live Labs account, select the compartment created with your account.
+  >**Note:** If you are using an Oracle Live Labs account, select the compartment created with your account.
 If you are working in your own tenancy, select any suitable compartment where you can create a new storage bucket.
 The compartment can be, but does not have to be, the same compartment where your Autonomous Database has been created.
 This example uses a compartment named 'sandbox'.

 5. With a suitable compartment selected, click the **Create Bucket** button to set up a new bucket